Graph Merge

 - Drops any edge whose endpoint was finally deleted (recorded in

-dropped). - Dedupes edges as a pure set keyed by
+dropped). - Dedupes edges that repointing brought together, as a pure set keyed by

 Inherited edges that a branch deleted are removed from the target, and